-The National Atmospheric Deposition Program (NADP) originated in October 1977.
-At present, it is comprised of five networks: the Ammonia Monitoring Network (AMON), the Atmospheric Mercury Network (AMNet), the Atmospheric Integrated Research Monitoring Network (AIRMON), the Mercury Deposition Network (MDN), and the National Trends Network (NTN).
+The National Atmospheric Deposition Program (NADP) was established in October 1977.
+At present, the NADP is comprised of five networks: the Ammonia Monitoring Network (AMoN), the Atmospheric Mercury Network (AMNet), the Mercury Deposition Network (MDN), the National Trends Network (NTN), and the most recent addition, the Mercury Litterfall Network (MLN).
 The NTN is the original precipitation chemistry network of the NADP.
 Samples from the NTN are collected on a weekly basis and are analyzed for acids, nutrients, and base cations.
-AIRMON samples are analyzed for the same chemical species as the NTN, but sampling is done daily rather than weekly.
-AIRMON joined the NADP in 1992.
-MDN samples are collected on a weekly basis and are analyzed for total mercury concentration.
+MDN samples are collected on a weekly basis and are currently analyzed for total mercury concentration.
+Prior to 2023, methyl-mercury was also quantified in MDN samples from a few selected sites.
 MDN was established within the NADP in 1996.
-AMNet and AMON joined the NADP in 2009 and 2010, respectively.
-AMNet measures the concentration of mercury species in the atmosphere on a continuous basis.
-AMON measures the concentration of atmospheric ammonia over 2-week periods of time through the use of passive samplers.
+AMNet and AMoN joined the NADP in 2009 and 2010, respectively.
+AMNet measures the concentration of atmospheric ammonia over 2-week periods of time through the use of passive samplers.
+The MLN joined NADP in 2021.
+Annual total and methyl-mercury deposition in litterfall is quantified from 20+ forested sites, primarily in the Eastern U.S. Litterfall in most environments represents the largest component of mercury dry-deposition.